soulroll/silverstripe-bootstarter/README.md

 3. Change to the Bootstarter theme in the SilverStripe CMS.
 4. Run "gulp" via the cmd line inside bootstarter theme folder, this will compile the sass and js into css and js/dist/ and will watch for changes in the scss and js/src/ directories (building on top of the theme).

-## Extra
+## Instructions
+Run "gulp watch" to watch for scss and js changes.
+Run "gulp" to compile once.
-You can run "gulp jshint" to check for javascript errors in js/src/ from your .jshintrc file.
+Run "gulp jshint" to check for javascript errors in js/src/ from your .jshintrc file.